openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

-The only mitigations for the risks below are not to use this feature, (and prevent untrusted users from using it — using an admission controller?) so that the wildcard certificate is not created at all, or perhaps $somehow ensure that any users/code with access to the wildcard certificate is not likely to be compromised.
+The only mitigations for the risks below are not to use this feature, (and prevent untrusted users from using it — using an admission controller?) so that the wildcard certificate is not created at all.

 #### Unexpected DNS Collisions in the Future